oliwiah/Bootstrap-project/README.md

-# Bootstrap-project
+**Bootstrap project**

-This project has been created to improve my Bootstrap skills.
+This project has been created to practice my Bootstrap skills.